 I have so far driven the hybrid electric car to and from the Clackamas County Coordinating Committee (C4) Meeting near Mt Hood.
 Since this was the first time I drove after moving back to Oregon and I didn’t drive much when I lived in Virginia, I had to adjust to driving again.
 I have always been a slow driver, but Oregon drivers have been proven to be among the nation’s slowest drivers so I fit in.

 As my below Instagram post shows, the C4 Meeting provided me with good insights into Clackamas County’s transportation priorities.
 Unfortunately for my work to reduce car dependency, widening I-205 is definitely the top priority.
 Oregon DOT (ODOT), which presented about the I-205 toll and widening project during the C4 Meeting, has been trying to get support for widening I-205 by saying this will reduce traffic congestion.
 While traffic congestion may be reduced in the short-term, induced demand has shown that widening highways never reduced traffic congestion in the long-term.
 This is why ODOT needs to use the I-205 toll revenue to fund active transportation projects, which have been proven to reduce traffic congestion on highways.
 If ODOT is looking for an existing program to review, I recommend the I-66 Commuter Choice Program because revenue from the I-66 toll in Northern Virginia is directly funding active transportation projects in Northern Virginia.

-I haven’t decided what my next blog post will be about, but it’ll probably be something about what I’m experiencing in Oregon.
-Thanks for reading my blog!
+I have not decided what my next blog post will be about, but it will probably be something about what I am experiencing in Oregon.
+Thank you for reading my blog!